Soft tissue sarcomas and rare soft tissue tumours – Brief information

 The non-rhabdomyosarcoma soft tissue sarcomas (NRSTS) represent a rather heterogenous group of soft tissue sarcomas, which differ regarding multiple aspects, such as their growth behaviour, sensitivity to chemotherapy (chemosensitivity) and outcomes.

 For example, alveolar soft tissue sarcoma, epitheloid sarcoma, malignant peripheral nerve sheath tumour, fibrosarcoma and leiomyosarcoma all belong to the group of NRSTS.
-Since these tumours may develop in adults, too, they are also known as „adult type NRSTS“.
-NRSTS also include those tumours that were previously called “RMS-like soft tissue sarcomas” by the CWS Study Group), based on their chemosensitivity and thus treatment, which are similar to that of rhabdomyosarcoma: the synovial sarcomas and the undifferentiated sarcomas (see chapter “Tumour types”).
+Since these tumours may develop in adults, too, they are also known as "adult type NRSTS“.
+NRSTS meanwhile also include synovial sarcomas and undifferentiated sarcomas; previously, due to their sensitivity to chemotherapy and treatment similar to that of rhabdomyosarcomas, they were classified as “RMS-like” (rhabdomyosarcoma-like) and assigned to a separate group.

 The group of the "rare soft tissue tumours” includes tumour types with malignant, medium-grade (intermediate) malignant or benign biological behaviour.
 Due to their extreme rarity, they are summarized, despite of their different growth patterns and degrees of malignancies.
 Rare soft tissue tumours are myofibromatosis, desmoid-type fibromatosis (DTF), inflammatory myofibroblastic tumour (IMT), gastrointestinal stromal tumour (GIST) and many more.
 Based on the tumour type, there are individual treatment concepts for each of these rare diseases.